gvwilson/thirdbit/fiction/santas/index.md

 He thumped his meaty fist on the deck, making Captain Clausbeard's parrot[^parrot] squawk.

 [^parrot]: The parrot would have been somewhat offended by this phrasing, as she thought of the captain as being hers.
-Luckily for our story, the parrot found turning pages so difficult that it never bothered to read books.
+Luckily for our story, the parrot found turning pages so difficult that she never bothered to read books.

 Whatever the captain might have said in reply to that was cut off by a cry from the crow's nest.
 "Smoke, cap'n!
 We got smoke on the horizon!
 North by nor'west,
-a couple o' hundred fathoms up, and it's headed our way!"
+a hundred fathoms up an' headed our way!"

 The humor dropped from Captain Clausbeard's face like spilled porridge.
 "Well, lad, are ye fit to fight?" he asked.